Iskonawa language

-Isconahua or Iscobaquebo is an indigenous American language of the Panoan family.
-It is spoken by the Isconahua tribe in Peru.
-The Isconahua is a very isolated tribe and has very little contact with the outside world.
-In spite of this, the language is spoken by only one person, as of 2023, when language preservation efforts were underway.
+Isconahua is an indigenous American language of the Panoan family.
+It is spoken by the Isconahua prople in Peru.
+The Isconahua, of which over 100 people identified as in 2023, were a very isolated group as of 2008 and has very little contact with the outside world.
+In spite of this, as of 2023, the language is spoken by only one person, Nawa Nika (Nelita Campos), when language preservation efforts were reported to be underway.

 It has an official alphabet approved by the Ministry of Education of Peru.